Landscape Lighting Blunders to Avoid

-- Using poor quality fixtures – Purchase only heavy duty, moisture-sealed fixtures.
+- Using poor quality fixtures – This lighting blunder will come back to haunt you.
+Purchase only heavy duty, moisture-sealed fixtures.
 Pick materials that will provide long-lasting light exposed to harsh outdoor elements.
 You only want to do this once so always install pro-quality fixtures to ensure a durable, quality result.
 LED fixtures are now considered the standard for landscape lighting.
 Most of the good makers have LED’s that produce light at 2700 kelvin that emulate the warm light from earlier incandescent fixtures.
 The benefit to LED is long life and low power consumption.
 This translates into more fixtures per transformer and less maintenance.

 - Using low quality or underpowered transformers – Not all transformers are the same.
 Get a professional quality unit with multiple voltage taps to compensate for voltage drops over the length of the run.
 Use the chart below to calculate the power you need BEFORE you do the job.